SteveBenz/ProgressiveColonizationSystem/README.md

    When looking at resources, there's an arbitrary "Unit" - which is a number that's just made up.
-   Each resource also has a density, which is defined in Resources.cfg, and a unitsPerVolume, that is used by B9 in TankTypes (CBN-B9TankTypes.cfg).
-The other numbers to think about are the crew requirements (in the CbnRequiredCrew module descriptors) and the capacity of the part (in CbnTieredResourceConverter).
+   Each resource also has a density, which is defined in Resources.cfg, and a unitsPerVolume, that is used by B9 in TankTypes (PKS-B9TankTypes.cfg).
+The other numbers to think about are the crew requirements (in the PksRequiredCrew module descriptors) and the capacity of the part (in PksTieredResourceConverter).

    A "Unit" is a completely arbitrary unit of measure, and so it's chosen to be the amount of snacks a Kerbal will consume in a day so that players can get easily eyeball how much stuff to bring.